 A brief explanation of the issue is necessary before delving into how to reproduce it, as this will give the developer important context and enable them to identify the issue more quickly.
 Since we always assume that the person reading our report has never seen this particular aspect of the feature or task before, they should be able to follow up with our explanation with ease.

 Consider who else might view your bug report as well.
 Not only are project managers and fellow testers involved, but developers as well—who may not have previously viewed the work.
-Just like your title, your description should not be an essay but rather should provide the essential details that shed light on the situation, such as what browser to use and what environment to use.
+Just like your title, your description should not be an essay but rather should provide the essential details that shed light on the situation, such as what browser version to use and what environment details to include.

 Example of a bad description: